The wall most no-code automation teams hit eventually

 Why do no-code automation tools struggle with documents?

 No-code tools are designed for structured data: JSON payloads, form submissions, spreadsheet rows.
 Documents are different because the same information can appear in different layouts, formats, and languages depending on the source.
-Extracting reliable structured output from variable documents requires classification, extraction models, confidence scoring, and exception handling that general no-code tools do not provide.
+Extracting and analysing reliable structured output from variable documents requires classification, extraction models, confidence scoring, cross-document validation, and exception handling that general no-code tools do not provide.

 Can I use Zapier or Make to process documents?